 It can be difficult to manage updates across multiple sites.
-But you can try something like WordPress Toolkit which can manage updates across a lot of sites via a dashboard interface.
+But you can try something like WP Toolkit which can manage updates across a lot of sites via a dashboard interface.
 So it automates the update process.
 The golden ticket?
 You don’t need to log into hundreds of websites to manage updates for sites, plugins, and themes.

 3. Control field entries and data submissions